google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 A thermometer is a device used to measure temperature.
 It works on the principle that substances expand or contract with temperature changes.
 Most thermometers use the thermal expansion property of liquids or solids to measure temperature.

 The most common type of thermometer is a liquid-in-glass thermometer.
 It consists of a glass tube with a small bulb at one end and a liquid, such as mercury or alcohol, inside the tube.
-As the temperature changes, the liquid expands or contracts, causing it to rise or fall in the tube.
-The temperature is then read from a scale on the thermometer, which is calibrated to correspond to the expansion or contraction of the liquid with temperature changes.
+The liquid expands or contracts as the temperature changes, causing it to rise or fall in the tube.
+The temperature is then read from a scale on the thermometer, calibrated to correspond to the expansion or contraction of the liquid with temperature changes.

 When the thermometer is exposed to a higher temperature, the liquid in the bulb and the lower part of the tube expands, causing it to rise in the tube.
-Similarly, when the thermometer is exposed to a lower temperature, the liquid contracts, causing it to lower in the tube.
-The scale on the thermometer is typically marked with temperature increments, such as Celsius or Fahrenheit, which allow for accurate temperature readings.
+Similarly, the liquid contracts when the thermometer is exposed to a lower temperature, causing it to lower in the tube.
+The scale on the thermometer is typically marked with temperature increments, such as Celsius or Fahrenheit, allowing accurate temperature readings.

-Some other types of thermometers work based on different principles, such as bimetallic strip thermometers that use the different thermal expansion rates of two metals to measure temperature, or infrared thermometers that measure temperature based on the emitted or absorbed thermal radiation.
+Some other types of thermometers work based on different principles, such as bimetallic strip thermometers, which measure temperature using the different thermal expansion rates of two metals, or infrared thermometers, which measure temperature using the emitted or absorbed thermal radiation.
 However, the basic principle of using the property of thermal expansion or contraction to measure temperature is common among most thermometers.

 How Does It Work?